2025 68 Ventures Bowl

-The 2025 68 Ventures Bowl is a college football bowl game that is scheduled to be played on December 17, 2025, at Hancock Whitney Stadium in Mobile, Alabama.
-The 27th annual 68 Ventures Bowl (though only the third game under that name) will feature teams from the Mid-American Conference and the Sun Belt Conference.
-The game is scheduled to begin at 8:30 p.m.
-ET and will air on ESPN.
-The 68 Ventures Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The 2025 68 Ventures Bowl was a college football bowl game played on December 17, 2025, at Hancock Whitney Stadium in Mobile, Alabama.
+The 27th annual 68 Ventures Bowl (though only the third game under that name) featured the Delaware Fightin' Blue Hens from the Conference USA and the Louisiana Ragin' Cajuns from the Sun Belt Conference.
+The game began at approximately 8:30 p.m.
+ET and was aired on ESPN.
+The 68 Ventures Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The title sponsor for the game was 68 Ventures, a company that does development, investment, and construction on the Gulf Coast.